DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 1. Install text editor.
 -----------------------
-I prefer Visual Studio Code
+I prefer Visual Studio Code.
-Just google it and download and install on your machine from the official web-site.
+Just google it, download and install on your machine from the official web-site.

-2. Create a .zshrc file
+1. Create a .zshrc file
 -----------------------
-Check your home directory with finder, make sure to display hidden files with cmd+shift+. command.
+Check your home directory with finder, make sure to display hidden files with 'cmd+shift+.' command.
 If you don't have .zshrc file in your home directory, create it with touch command in terminal.

 .. code-block::